jerryliu0811/WeatherWear/README.md

 # WeatherWear
-Please read WeatherWear_Installtion and WeatherWear_HowToStart for more drtails
+Please read WeatherWear_Installtion and WeatherWear_HowToStart for more details